joshualande/joshualande.github.io/_drafts/2014-02-05-cube-pig-data-science.md

 country, gender, and sport.
 And we would be able to compute the average aggregating over all countries, genders, and sports.

-For our example, when we cube over all pairs:
+For our example, when we `CUBE` over all pairs:

 ```
 cubed = CUBE people BY CUBE(country,gender,sport);